-In recognition of the above, on June 12, 2003, the Board of Trustees adopted the following policy; the Operations Council revised the policy on March 22, 2016, adding the third point.
+In recognition of the above, on June 12, 2003, the Board of Trustees adopted the following policy; the Operations Council revised the policy on March 22, 2016, adding the third point; and the Operations Council revised the policy on November 20, 2018 adding the fourth point to comply with insurance requirements.

-- 1. A Code of Ethics (developed by and available from the DLRE), shall be read and signed by anyone in the FUSN congregation working with youth. - 2.
-The presence of a minimum of two adults shall be a general requirement in FUSN religious education classes. - 3.
+- 1. A Code of Ethics (developed by and available from the DLRE), shall be read and signed by anyone in the FUUSN congregation working with youth. - 2.
+The presence of a minimum of two adults shall be a general requirement in FUUSN religious education classes. - 3.
 All adult volunteers in religious education classes and programs involving youth shall be required to successfully complete a Massachusetts CORI ("Criminal Offender Record Information") background check prior to beginning their volunteer assignment(s).
-FUSN shall conduct these checks in compliance with then current Massachusetts law and guidelines.
+FUUSN shall conduct these checks in compliance with then current Massachusetts law and guidelines.
 The Minister and/or Director of Lifespan Religious Education will review the results of all CORI checks. - 4.
-It shall be a usual requirement that a volunteer should have been involved with, or a member of FUSN for a minimum of six months prior to working with youth in a leadership role. - 5.
+All FUUSN employees and adult volunteers involved in overnight activities with youth shall also be required to (a) successfully complete a national criminal background check and (b) provide two references from organizations with which they have worked/been involved (work involving youth, if possible) prior to beginning their assignment(s). - 5.
+It shall be a usual requirement that a volunteer should have been involved with, or a member of FUUSN for a minimum of six months prior to working with youth in a leadership role. - 6.
 In the event of an incident, any individual should direct concerns privately and confidentially to the minister, the DLRE, or the Board of Trustees Chair, who will proceed in accordance with the Massachusetts Mandated Reporting of Suspected Child Abuse by Certain Massachusetts Religious Professionals.